The VAERS database consists of hundreds of thousands of injury reports, called Cases.

 and click any "Find" button without making any other changes.

-Sections 2-6 of the search form let you determine which events will be chosen for presentation and which will be ignored.
+Sections 2-6 of the search form let you determine which cases will be chosen for presentation and which will be ignored.

 By default, the entire database is chosen, but there are many ways to limit the search.